 Its high sensitivity makes you feel even the slightest of lure movements and a hard pike attack will literally give you a thrilling shock sensation!
 At the same time, the rod’s strength enables you to take full control during the fight.

 Another great plus of the Fenwick HMG is its high-quality Fuji rod guides with Alconite inserts, which minimizes line friction when doing long casts.
 It also has a really beautiful custom cork handle.

-A second spinning rod that I can recommend is the Daiwa Ninja X Spin.
-This is a beautiful and strong spinning rod for heavier lures of up to 2-2.5 ounces.
+A second spinning rod that I can recommend is the Ugly Stik Elite.
+This is a beautiful and strong spinning rod for heavier lures of up to 2-3 ounces.

-I recommend the 7’9” medium action model of the Ninja X Spin, as it really is the perfect fit for medium to large pike.
-It has a brilliant bend to it, lots of backbone and with its 136g, its an absolute lightweight, which of course equals more sensitivity and feeling when fishing with this rod.
+I recommend the 7′ medium action model, as it really is the perfect fit for medium to large pike.
+It has a brilliant bend to it, lots of backbone, and with its 6.4oz, it’s an absolute lightweight, which of course equals more sensitivity and feeling when fishing with this rod.

 This is a really good choice for bigger jerkbaits, swimbaits and softbaits.
 Despite the considerable weight of those lures, you will be able to make very long casts with this rod.

 Finally, its medium power and fast action enables you to set the hook in no time at all, swiftly and safely.
 A really straight forward rod that is very reasonably priced.